At the Project:

 pushed against air, providing upward lift, forward thrust, and continuous control

 - Beginning with the same basic ancestral forelimb bones pterosaurs, bats, and

 birds independently developed different types of wings.

-"finger wings", where one finger of each hand was extremely elongated and
+wings," with one finger of each hand extremely elongated and supporting a skin

 connected by a thin, tough web of skin that serves as a flight surface.

 - Birds developed a third kind of flying surface, "arm wings" (see below).
 Unlike

 bats and pterosaurs, bird hand and wrist bones are reduced, not enlarged, and